When you connected with your narcissist, did you feel like finally, you had met true love? A felt the narcissist initially felt like the greatest love

 Maybe we never knew what ‘safe’, ‘respectful’ ‘reliable’ love was.

-Maybe it seemed unrealistic, too hard to achieve, or maybe even boring.
+It seemed unrealistic, too hard to achieve, or maybe even boring.

 Maybe we have only ever know feelings of fear, deprivation, unease, persecution, anxiety and then the glorious highs that DO come when agony is temporarily relieved with the feelings of ‘Thank God he does get it’, ‘He really does love me” and ‘Now the pain will stop’.